2729StormRobotics/RedWatchDocumentation/docs/frc/1-Basics/6-Claw_Intake.md

 # Claw Intake

 Now that you know the basics behind making a subystem and its supporting files, we are going to cover making other common subsystems to practice.
-The next few lessons will be about learning each of the major subsystems that 1257 uses and how to program them.
+The next few lessons will be about learning each of the major subsystems that 2720 uses and how to program them.

 ## Overview

 ![openClaw](img/openClaw.jpeg) ![closedClaw](img/closedClaw.jpeg)

 The first subsystem we'll be covering is a claw intake, which uses force to clamp onto game pieces and hold them.
 Above is what a typical claw looks like that uses pneumatics to control the actuation of the claw.
 In this specific instance, when the cylinder extends, the claw closes, and when it retracts, the claw opens.
-In the past, we've used claws in robots such as Team 1257's second 2018 robot (the original robot did not have a claw, but it was rebuilt for the offseason Brunswick Eruption event).
+In the past, teams have used claws such as Team 1257's second 2018 robot.

 ### Why Pneumatics?